 It was an extremely long day that was preceded by a day of pre-inauguration feature hunting in D.C. the day before.

-After shooting the pre-inauguration stuff on Sunday, I started to leave the city at about 3:00.
+After shooting the pre-inauguration on Sunday, I started to leave the city at about 3:00pm.
 With all of the street closures for the next day’s parade and the resulting gridlock, it took me 2 hours to go less than 5 miles to get out of the city.
-After arriving home and getting everything ready for inauguration day, I got to bed at 9:30.
-I was planning to get up at 2:00 a.m.
-Yes, that is 4 1/2 hours of sleep.
+After arriving home and getting everything ready for inauguration day, I got to bed at 9:30, I was planning to get up at 2:00 a.m.

 As I walked the 2 miles to Freedom Plaza, I tried to make some photos that would illustrate the closed streets and early arrivers for the festivities.
 Check in at the media gate was not until 6:30 so there was plenty of time to try and make images.